 \section{Conclusion}

-First of all, in this paper, we studied the literature of transfer learning and potential-based reward shaping.
-According to our study in the literature of transfer learning and potential-based reward shaping, there was no method that tries to extract knowledge from the learning process.
+First of all, in this paper, we studied the literature on transfer learning and potential-based reward shaping.
+According to this study, there was no method that tries to extract knowledge from the learning process.
 Hence, we introduced a novel way of extracting knowledge from the learning process, and we used reward shaping as a knowledge transferring method.

 The proposed method guides the agent toward a goal by looking at the value of episode reward.
 If the agent goes toward the goal, the reward signal will be reinforced.
 This method can be used with any learning algorithm, and it supposed to be efficient wherever applied.
-We implemented our method using \cite{ga3c} and compared the results with two different baselines in two different environments, and then we extended our method to be used in a multi-task setting.
+We implemented our method using \cite{ga3c} and compare the results with two different baselines in two different environments, and then we extend our method to be used in multi-task agents.
 In most of the experiments, the results were promising.
-We also tested our method in a multi-task agent, which tries to learn games of Pong and Breakout simultaneously, and we saw that our method could lead to improvement.
+We also tested our method in a multi-task agent, which tries to learn games of Pong and Breakout simultaneously, and we saw that our method leads to improvement.